Montgomery Property Tax Protest ARB Tax Savings over $35MM in 2024

 Montgomery County ARB Decisions with a Reduction

 With the ascendancy of single family homes as the property-of-choice for formal appeals, it should not be a shock to see that they completely ruled in the category of successful protests.
-32,298 ARB hearings ended in a reduction for the taxpayer, with 27,127 being single family homeowners.
-Commercial and related properties may not have the gaudy numbers of single family homes, but they put on a strong showing with 5,171 successful formal appeals.
-Just from 2021 to 2023, single family homes won 153.95% more formal appeals, while businesses won 198.73% more.
+42,209 ARB hearings ended in a reduction for the taxpayer, with 36,914 being homeowners.
+Commercial and related properties may not have the gaudy numbers of homes, but they put on a strong showing with 5,295 successful formal appeals.

 Percent That Resulted in A ReductionSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.